-- cmac\0\trans\debug: This module brings out all the DRP ports of the transceiver module out of the CMAC core.
-This module is present in the example design for the following conditions: - When you select the Runtime Selectable mode in the 100G Ethernet GUI, this module is used to perform the GT DRP writes to change the GT configuration (for example, from CAUI-4 to CAUI-10 / CAUI-10 to CAUI-4).
-After completion of the DRP write, this module generates the drp\done\out signal that is used to reset the GT. - When you select Additional transceiver control and status port in the GT Selections and Configuration Tab of the 100G Ethernet GUI. - cmac\0\common\wrapper: When you select Include Shared Logic in example design in the GT Selections and Configuration Tab of the 100G Ethernet GUI, this module is present in the example design.
-This module brings the transceiver common module out of the CMAC core. - Retiming registers: Retiming registers are introduced between the 100G Ethernet core and the transceiver when you select Enable retiming register in the General Configuration Tab.
-This includes a one-stage fabric register between 100G Ethernet core macro and the transceiver to ease timing, using the gt\txusrclk2 and gt\rxusrclk2 for the TX and RX paths respectively. - Tx / Rx Sync register: The TX Sync register double synchronizes the data between the 100G Ethernet core and the transceiver with respect to the tx\clk and tx\reset.
-The RX Sync register double synchronizes the data between the transceiver and the 100G Ethernet core with respect to the rx\serdes\clk and rx\serdes\reset. - rx\ptp\adjust\top: When you select Enable time stamping in the General Configuration Tab, this module is present inside the packet monitor module.
+- cmac_0_trans_debug: This module brings out all the DRP ports of the transceiver module out of the 100G Ethernet IP core.
+This module is present in the example design for the following conditions: - When you select the Runtime Selectable mode in the 100G Ethernet IP Vivado® Integrated Design Environment (IDE), this module is used to perform the GT DRP writes to change the GT configuration (that is, from CAUI-4 to CAUI-10 / CAUI-10 to CAUI-4).
+After completion of the DRP write, this module generates the drp_done_out signal that is used to reset the GT. - When you select Additional transceiver control and status port in the 100G Ethernet IP Vivado IDE. - cmac_0_common_wrapper: When you select Include Shared Logic in example design in the 100G Ethernet IP Vivado IDE, this module is present in the example design.
+This module brings the transceiver common module out of the 100G Ethernet IP core. - Pipeline registers: Single-stage pipeline registers are introduced between the 100G Ethernet IP core and the transceiver when you select Enable Pipeline register in the General Configuration Tab.
+This includes a one-stage fabric register between the 100G Ethernet IP core macro and the transceiver to ease timing, using the gt_txusrclk2 and gt_rxusrclk2 for the TX and RX paths respectively. - TX / RX Sync register: The TX Sync register double synchronizes the data between the 100G Ethernet IP core and the transceiver with respect to the tx_clk.
+The RX Sync register double synchronizes the data between the transceiver and the 100G Ethernet IP core with respect to rx_serdes_clk.

+- rx_ptp_adjust_top: When you select Enable time stamping in the General Configuration Tab, this module is present inside the packet monitor module.
 This soft logic can improve timestamp accuracy and compensate for the lane alignment FIFO fill levels by adding or subtracting the relative fill level of the selected lane.
 The reference fill level can be the minimum, average, or maximum fill levels.
-This module has a window averaging block with fixed window size of 16.
+This module has a window averaging block with fixed window size of 16. - cmac_0_axi4_lite_if_wrapper: When selected with the Enable AXI4-Lite Interface option from the General Configuration Tab, this module will be included inside the cmac_0_wrapper.
+This wrapper contains two modules cmac_0_axi4_lite_reg_map and cmac_0_axi4_lite_slave_2_ipif.
+The details of these modules are described in AXI4-Lite Interface Implementation. - cmac_0_axi4_lite_user_if: When selected with the Enable AXI4-Lite Interface option from the General Configuration Tab, this module will be present inside the cmac_0_pkt_gen_mon.
+The details about this module are described in section AXI4-Lite Interface Implementation.